apple/swift-algorithms/Guides/Reductions.md

 ## Detailed Design

-One pair of methods are added to `LazySequenceProtocol` for a lazily evaluated. sequence and another pair are added to `Sequence` which are eagerly evaluated.
+One trio of methods are added to `LazySequenceProtocol` for a lazily evaluated sequence and another trio are added to `Sequence` which are eagerly evaluated.

 ```swift
 extension LazySequenceProtocol {